FRANKSADWAR/MLOPs-Concepts/README.md

 - MLOPs brings aims to structure the machine learning project to realize value for the business.

 ## Benefits of MLOps
+- Speed in deployment and development
+- Reliability and security
+- Automation